A General Theory of the Stochastic Linear Bandit and Its Applications: Introduction

-A different line of research examines the performance of Thompson sampling (TS) or posterior sampling, a Bayesian heuristic due to \cite{thompson1933likelihood} that employs the posterior distribution of the reward function to balance exploration and exploitation. \cite{russo2014learning,dong2018information} proved an $\Order[\big]{d\sqrt{T}\log T}$ upper bound for the \emph{Bayesian} regret of TS, thereby indicating its near-optimality.
+A second line of research examines the performance of Thompson sampling (TS) or posterior sampling, a Bayesian heuristic due to \cite{thompson1933likelihood} that employs the posterior distribution of the reward function to balance exploration and exploitation and reduce regret. \cite{russo2014learning,dong2018information} proved an $\Order[\big]{d\sqrt{T}\log T}$ upper bound for the \emph{Bayesian} regret of TS, thereby indicating its near-optimality.

-In addition, when there is a gap $\delta$ between the expected rewards of the top two actions, OFUL and TS are shown to have a regret with a $\text{poly}(\log T)/\delta$ dependence in $T$ instead of $\sqrt{T}\log T$.
-However, it has been an open question whether this result extends to the cases when $\delta$ can be $0$.
-We defer to \citep{lattimore2019bandit}, and references therein, for a more thorough discussion.

-On the other hand, in a subclass of the linear bandit problem known as linear $k$-armed contextual bandit, \cite{goldenshluger2013linear} considered a more \emph{general gap} assumption that allows $\delta$ to be $0$.
-They also assumed a certain type of margin condition for the action sets and proposed a novel extension of the $\epsilon$-greedy framework.
-They show their OLS Bandit algorithm achieves a near-optimal regret bound that grows logarithmically in $T$.